rkgofiitk/academic-issues.github.io/Topics/AI_in_HR.md

-## AI Applications for Handling Recruitments
+## AI of Applications in Talent Acquisition

 Today, I came across an insightful post from one my former students on LinkedIn.
 He highlighted the application of AI in talent acquisition by HR depts.
 The six aspects of talent acquisition strategies